solarwinds/swi-k8s-opentelemetry-collector/doc/development.md

   ```shell
   helm repo add "stable" "https://charts.helm.sh/stable" --force-update
   ```

 ### How can you analyze exported telemetry

 #### Metrics

-* You can look at `http://localhost:8088/metrics.json` (each line is JSON as bulk sent by OTEL collector)
+- You can look at `http://localhost:8088/metrics.json` (each line is JSON as bulk sent by OTEL collector)
-* You can also look at local Prometheus which collects all the outputs with metric names prefixed with `output_` at `http://localhost:8080`
+- You can also look at local Prometheus which collects all the outputs with metric names prefixed with `output_` at `http://localhost:8080`

 #### Logs

 You can look at `http://localhost:8088/logs.json` (each line is JSON as bulk sent by OTEL collector)

 #### Events

 You can look at `http://localhost:8088/events.json` (each line is JSON as bulk sent by OTEL collector)

+#### Manifests

+You can look at `http://localhost:8088/manifests.json` (each line is JSON as bulk sent by OTEL collector)

 ## Develop against remote cluster
 * Make sure that you have working kubeContext, set this to `test-cluster` profile section in `skaffold.yaml`: